 - This feature is available on all ecommerce platforms and integration types

-- Learn more about SMS in automation
+- Learn more about SMS in campaigns and SMS in automation

 Adding the link to SMS message

 The setup is very simple: it is a checkbox at the bottom of SMS message you create on your campaign or automation.
 For campaigns, you will have to tick it every time you want to use it.
-For automation, you will have to tick it for every new message
+For automation, you will have to tick it for every new message.

 As a default, the checkbox is not ticked, but we highly recommend using the unsubscribe link in your SMS campaigns, as this gives an easy way for your subscribers to opt-out of unwanted communication channel.